zocean/rna-seq-pipeline/docs/installation.md

       unset GOOGLE_APPLICATION_CREDENTIALS
     ```

-7. Set your default Google Cloud Project.
+9. Set your default Google Cloud Project.
 Pipeline will provision instances on this project.
     ```
       $ gcloud config set project [YOUR_PROJECT_NAME]
     ```

+* For an example on how to run the pipeline on Google Cloud, see [HOWTO](howto.md).

 DNA Nexus
 -----------